thomaspeklak/node-wiki/README.md

 This was formally a proof of concept of easily combing Aloha editor with a node backend to achieve a simple wiki.
 This project has now started to evolve into a decent wiki platform with tags, recent pages, autosaving and drag and drop file uploads.

+##Simplicity

+Node-Wiki is designed to have no barriers for content editors.
+The main two wiki actions _creating a new page_ and _editing an existing page_ are dead simple.

 Contrary to other wikis you simply type an URL and if the page does not exist, edit it and you have created a new page.
+Editing is as simple as clicking in the content area.

 ##Installation